UPSC Syllabus 2026: Comprehensive IAS Prelims & Mains Syllabus PDF

 UPSC Mains GS 4 Syllabus

-Ethics, Integrity, and Aptitude: This paper assesses a candidate's ethical approach toward issues of probity in public life and their problem-solving ability when faced with societal conflicts.
-Case studies are frequently utilized to evaluate these critical attributes.
+Ethics, Integrity, and Aptitude: This paper tests a candidate's moral approach to public life, probity, and problem-solving skills when faced with societal conflicts.
+Case studies are frequently used to assess these attributes.

 1. Ethics and Human Interface- Essence, determinants and consequences of Ethics in human actions; dimensions of ethics; ethics in private and public relationships